 As an employee, it is vital to be knowledgeable about the labor laws for holiday pay in the Philippines to ensure that you are receiving proper pay for rendered work during holidays.

 Establishing a new business can be challenging.
 In this infographic, we provide you a list of things you should consider to make sure you are choosing the best location for your next business.

 Are you a foreigner working or residing in the Philippines?
 Do you hold a valid Alien Certificate of Registration Identity Card (ACR I-Card)?
-If so, you are required to REPORT IN PERSON to the Bureau of Immigration (BI) within January 1 and February 29, 2020.
+If so, you are required to REPORT IN PERSON to the Bureau of Immigration (BI) within January 2 and March 1, 2021.

 The Ease of Doing Business Act of 2018, or Republic Act 11032, aims to cut excessive red tape and make it easier to start and operate a business in the Philippines.